SolanaNetworks/Rmirror/README.md

 # RMIRROR
-Rmirror implements a Linux kernel module that mirrors traffic received and transmitted by the host to a GRE tunnel.
-The solution uses Transparent Ethernet Bridging.
-Implementation as an iptables rule allows for easy configuration and filtering of the traffic to mirror without changing the original traffic.
-Packets are encapsulated in the GRE Tunnel and sent to the specified destination IP addess.
+Rmirror is a Linux kernel module and iptables extension that mirrors traffic over a GRE tunnel.
+By implementing a new iptables RMIRROR target, the traffic can easily be configured and filtered for the mirror without changing the original traffic.

+Packets are then encapsulated in the GRE Tunnel and sent to a specified destination IP addess.
+Rmirror is similar in behavior to Cisco's ERSPAN capability but mirrors traffic throught Transparent Ethernet Bridging.

 Rmirror is developed by Solana Networks.
 Thanks to ExtraHop for sponsoring this effort.

 # Installing